danbev/learning-nodejs/notes/snapshot.md

 typedef size_t SnapshotIndex;
 ```
 So we are adding new PropInfo instances with the name given by the PropertyName,
-the `id` just a counter that starts from 0, `index` is the value returned from
+the `id` is just a counter that starts from 0, `index` is the value returned from
 `AddData` which is the index used to retrieve the value from the snapshot data
 later when calling isolate->GetDataFromSnapshotOnce<Type>(index).
 Note that
 there is no context passed to `AddData` which means we are adding this to the
 isolate.
-This also explains the values that can be found in
+This explains the values that can be found in
 out/Debug/obj/gen/node_snapshot.cc:
 ```c++
 // -- persistent_templates begins --